Vanessa Van Cartier

-Vanessa Crokaert (born 3 December 1979), better known by the stage name Vanessa Van Cartier, is a Belgian-Dutch drag queen based in Rotterdam, The Netherlands.
+Vanessa Crokaert (born 3 December 1979) better known by the stage name Vanessa Van Cartier is a Belgian-Dutch drag queen based in Rotterdam, The Netherlands.
 She is best known for winning the second season of Drag Race Holland.
 She became the franchise's third trans woman to win.
 Previously, she was named Miss Continental 2019 and reigned until 2021.
+She is the first Miss Continental winner to win a Drag Race season.

 Vanessa Van Cartier is the "drag mother" of season 1 winner Envy Peru.
 In 2021, Entertainment Weekly's Joey Nolfi described her as "a trans trailblazer who broke barriers" for her representation at Miss Continental.